materialsproject/MPenv/README.rst

 3. Type ``which mpenv``.
 If the installation was successful, the system should find an executable.

-4. Request an environment from an administrator (currently Patrick Huck).
+4. Request an environment from an administrator (currently Patrick Huck for NERSC, and Hong Zhu for SJTU).
 The current procedure is just to send an email with a requested environment name, e.g. ``aj_vasp``.
 A good environment name should look like ``A_B`` where ``A`` is your initials and ``B`` is some SHORT description that will help you remember what the environment is for. another